bl4dylion4ik/car_photo_prediction/README.md

 </div>

-While checking through the data, i observed that the dataset contained many unwanted images, e.g., pictures of wing mirrors, door handles, GPS panels, or lights, so i process dataset manually.
+While checking through the data, i observed that the dataset contained many unwanted images, e.g., pictures of wing mirrors, door handles, GPS panels, or lights.

 Examples of unwanted images can be seen below.